-It’s time to embrace remote work
+It’s time to embrace work from home

-It’s clear from all of these statistics that remote work isn’t just the newest buzzword which will disappear once we get past the pandemic.
+It’s clear from all of these statistics that work from home isn’t just the newest buzzword which will disappear once we get past the pandemic.
 It is here to stay and the momentum for it has been building up slowly over the years.
 For companies, that means, creating long-term remote work strategies to engage their current workforce and attract new talent successfully.
 For employees that means acquiring new skills that can help them succeed in the remote work environment.